bbrodt/uberfire-docs/docs/tutorial1/ufTasks.md

 }
 ```

-Pay attention to the method **newFolder(folder)**, because here is where we create the components for the task folder: a folderTitle, a list of tasks and newTask textbox.
+Pay attention to the method **newFolder()**, because here is where we create the components for the task folder: a folderTitle, a list of tasks and newTask textbox.

 ###Time to see it work!